zonca/italianschoolsd-website/site/content/classes/_index.md

 See the [Italian school of San Diego calendar](/calendar) for our Google Calendar schedule.

+### Books

+We will send information about the necessary books after we have assigned students to classes.

 <div class="tc">
 <a href="/enroll" class="btn raise">Tuition and pre-enrollment information</a>
 </div>